- Social Sciences Lead, Bayer CropScience (St Louis, Missouri)

 This ‘Canuck’ and her ‘cowboy’ husband left behind grown children, family, and friends and relocated to the USA.
 We are establishing roots in the ‘Show Me’ state of Missouri!
 We settled on a picturesque little farm outside of St. Louis along with a few horses and our two dogs, Reba and Dolly.

 For over 20 years, I have worked in the area of agriculture and ag sciences and most of that time as a public sector researcher.
 I love research and have been lucky to be involved in many interesting projects over the years -> innovation and agriculture policy, social networks and social network analysis, science communication and public perceptions of agriculture and science.
-Currently, I am a social scientist with Regulatory Policy and Scientific Affairs for Monsanto Company.
-I hold a Bachelor of Commerce (Major in Biotechnology Management) and a PhD in Interdisciplinary Studies (agricultural economics, business and sociology).
+Currently, I am a social/behavioral scientist with Regulatory Policy and Scientific Affairs for Monsanto Company.
+I hold a Bachelor of Commerce (Major in Biotechnology Management) and a PhD in Interdisciplinary Studies (agricultural economics, business psychology and sociology).

 Publish or perish!
 The mark of a good researcher is evidenced by the quantity and quality of his/her publications.
-I have had the opportunity to author (or co-authored) a couple of books: Evaluating Performance of Research Networks (2008) and Innovation in Agri-Food Clusters (2013) plus I have penned numerous articles for books and academic journals.
-Stepping outside the ‘Ivory Tower’, I have had the privilege to also publish mainstream media pieces in a number of forums: The Western Producer, The Huffington Post (Alberta), The Winnipeg Free Press, RealAgriculture.com, AgWestBio Blog, Discover Mag Blogs, Scientific American Blog, Independent Women’s Forum and Biofortified. (see ‘Best of Blog’ for links to these works)
+I have had the opportunity to author (or co-authored) a couple of books: Evaluating Performance of Research Networks (2008) and Innovation in Agri-Food Clusters (2013) plus I have penned several articles for books and academic journals.
+Stepping outside the ‘Ivory Tower’, I have had the privilege to also publish mainstream media pieces in a number of forums: The Western Producer, The Huffington Post (Alberta), The Winnipeg Free Press, RealAgriculture.com, AgWestBio Blog, Discover Mag Blogs, Scientific American Blog, and Independent Women’s Forum. (see ‘Best of Blog’ for links to these works)

 I love writing poetry, drawing, and painting.
 I have been involved in theatre for several years and enjoy volunteering in the local community: the arts, literacy, and therapeutic riding.